-Roth IRAs offer benefits you don’t get with other retirement plans.
-The good news is you may be able to perform a Roth IRA conversion from another plan to take advantage of the benefits Roth accounts provide.
-This article covers conversions as well as the deadline for Roth IRA conversions.
+Roth IRAs offer great benefits you don’t get with other retirement plans.
+The problem is some people aren’t eligible to contribute to a Roth IRA due to income limits.
+The good news is you may be able to perform a conversion from your pre-tax retirement plan to take advantage of the benefits post-tax Roth accounts provide.
+But you must do so before the deadline for Roth conversion passes.

 Deadline for Roth IRA Conversions

 The deadline to perform Roth conversions is December 31st of the tax-reporting year.
 So, if you want to convert funds from a traditional IRA to a Roth to count towards your 2023 taxes you must do so by December 31, 2023.

 Here’s why you might consider making this move.

 If you are ineligible to contribute to a Roth account because of the Roth income limits, you can use what is commonly called the backdoor Roth IRA strategy.
 This allows you to convert funds from pre-tax IRAs (traditional, SEP, and SIMPLE plans) and 401(k)s into a Roth IRA—hence the more technical term as a Roth conversion.